KANG-FU/EPFL-ML-Project-1/README.md

 8. Saving results to ridge_regression_output.csv

 ## How to reproduce our results
-Download and extract all the file.
-Just execute the run.py
+Download and extract all the files.
+Just execute the run.py and wait for the ridge_regression_output.csv generated in the same folder.